cultab/command.nvim/README.md

 ### Rules

+When using `Command File` to run a file, instead of simply running the file you might want to run a specific shell command.
-Rules are key-value pairs of lua patterns and functions.
+Using Rules you can, they are key-value pairs of lua patterns and functions.
+The lua pattern is compared against the current filename, if it maches the function is run to get the shell command and run it.

 ```lua
 opts = {